stephane-rbn/python-vscode-setup/README.md

-# VSCode extensions and settings + other tools
+# VSCode essentials for Python development

 Tick the checkboxes where you can relate: